LORAN

-In spite of the dramatically improved performance of Loran-C, LORAN, now known as Loran-A (or "Standard LORAN"), would become much more popular during this period.
+Despite the dramatically improved performance of Loran-C, LORAN, now known as Loran-A (or "Standard LORAN"), would become much more popular during this period.
 This was due largely to the large numbers of surplus Loran-A units released from the Navy as ships and aircraft replaced their sets with Loran-C. The widespread introduction of inexpensive microelectronics during the 1960s caused Loran-C receivers to drop in price dramatically, and Loran-A use began to rapidly decline.
-Loran-A was dismantled starting in the 1970s; it remained active in North America until 1980 and the rest of the world until 1985.
-A Japanese chain remained on the air until 9 May 1997, and a Chinese chain was still listed as active as of 2000.
+The Loran-A transmitter network was slowly dismantled starting in the 1970s; it remained active in North America until 1980 and the rest of the world until 1985.
+A Japanese chain remained on the air until May 9th, 1997, and a Chinese chain was still listed as active as of 2000.

 Loran-A used two frequency bands, at 1.85 and 1.95 MHz.
 These same frequencies were used by radio amateurs, in the amateur radio 160-meter band, and amateur operators were under strict rules to operate at reduced power levels to avoid interference; depending on their location and distance to the shore, U.S. operators were limited to maximums of 200 to 500 watts during the day and 50 to 200 watts at night.

 History

 Project 3

-At a 1 October 1940 meeting of the U.S. Army Signal Corps' Technical Committee, Alfred Loomis, chair of the Microwave Committee, proposed building a hyperbolic navigation system.
+At a 1 October 1940 meeting of the U.S. Army Signal Corps' Technical Committee, Alfred Loomis, chair of the Microwave Committee of the National Defense Research Committee, proposed building a hyperbolic navigation system.
 He predicted that such a system could provide an accuracy of at least 1000 feet at a range of 200 mi, and a maximum range of 300-500 mi for high-flying aircraft.
 This led to the "Precision Navigational Equipment for Guiding Airplanes" specification, which was sent back to the Microwave Committee and formed up as "Project 3".
 Orders for initial systems were sent out at a follow-up meeting on 20 December 1940.
 Edward George Bowen, developer of the first airborne radar systems, was also at the 20 December meeting.
 He stated that he was aware of similar work in the UK, but didn't know enough about it to offer any suggestions.

 Project 3 moved to the newly formed Radiation Laboratory's Navigation Group in 1941.
 Early systems operated around 30 MHz, but it was later decided to try experiments with different equipment that could be tuned from 3 to 8 MHz.
 These lower frequency systems were found to be much more stable electronically.
 After first considering setting up transmitters on mountain peaks, the team instead settled on two abandoned Coast Guard stations at Montauk Point, New York, and Fenwick Island, Delaware.
 On the receiving end, a station wagon was fitted with a simple receiver and sent around the country looking for solid signals, which were found as far away as Springfield, Missouri.